wanglab-neuro/HighChannelCount-Ephys-Pipeline/pipeline_hms/README.md

-# Neuropixel Ephys Spike Sorting Pipeline on Kempner AI Cluster
+# Neuropixel Ephys Spike Sorting Pipeline on Harvard Medical School O2 Cluster

-This document outlines the workflow for performing spike sorting on electrophysiological recorded data using Kilosort2.5 method on Kempner AI cluster.
+This document outlines the workflow for performing spike sorting on electrophysiological recorded data using Kilosort2.5 method on O2.
 This pipeline is a derivative of the one available at [Allen Neural Dynamics GitHub]( https://github.com/AllenNeuralDynamics/aind-ephys-pipeline-kilosort25).

 The analysis consists of several steps, as illustrated in the flowchart:
 - Preprocessing